Keerththanan/Deploy-war-jar-as-service/README.md

 ## You are all done

 If you want to remove the installed service, use this command
   - WinSW.NET4.exe uninstall

-If you already installed same service with different name, change <id></id> in the xml file and then re run the uninstallation command.
+If you already installed same service with different name, change the id in the id tag in the xml file and then re run the uninstallation command.

 ---